Jayanth-MKV/xplore-blog/docs/Mastering NestJS CLI Commands-A Comprehensive Guide with Examples.md

 date: '2024-03-12'
 ---

-**Title: Mastering NestJS CLI Commands: A Comprehensive Guide with Examples**

 **Introduction:**
 NestJS, a powerful and modular web framework for building scalable server-side applications, comes equipped with a command-line interface (CLI) that streamlines the development process.
 This guide explores essential NestJS CLI commands, providing use cases and code examples for each command.
 Whether you're a seasoned developer or a newcomer to NestJS, understanding these commands is crucial for efficiently building robust and maintainable applications.